geoscixyz/gpg/content/foundations/foundations_seeing_underground_intro.rst

 	:align: right
 	:scale: 90 %

 The purpose of this section is to explain very briefly how applied geophysics can contribute unique and important information that helps solve a wide range of practical problems in the earth sciences and engineering.
-The article was adapted from Geophysical Inversion: New Ways of Seeing the Earth's Subsurface, by Francis Jones and Doug Oldenburg, in *Innovation*, October 1998, Assocation of Professional Engineers and Geoscientists of British Columbia.
+The article was adapted from Geophysical Inversion: New Ways of Seeing the Earth's Subsurface, by Francis Jones and Doug Oldenburg, in *Innovation*, October 1998, Association of Professional Engineers and Geoscientists of British Columbia.

 Importance of Earth's subsurface
 ================================

-The surface of the earth has provided the setting for most human endeavours throughout the history of civilization, and these activities have been profoundly affected by the largely invisible characteristics of the immediate subsurface.
-Human development has depended heavily on resources obtained from both near surface (as in construction materials) and from hundreds to thousands of metres deep (as in metalliferous ores and petroleum based products).
+The surface of the earth has provided the setting for most human endeavors throughout the history of civilization, and these activities have been profoundly affected by the largely invisible characteristics of the immediate subsurface.
+Human development has depended heavily on resources obtained from both near surface (as in construction materials) and from hundreds to thousands of meters deep (as in metalliferous ores and petroleum based products).
 We also use water from subsurface aquifers, deposit much of our waste within the near subsurface, and build structures that must interface safely with these shallow regions.

 Physical properties vs rock type and structure
 ==============================================